wzhzzz1/Awesome-Differential-Privacy-and-Meachine-Learning-master/README.md

 when --personal=0, this algorithm is fedavg

-when --personal=1 and --ptype='privatefl', this algorithm is privatefl
+when --personal=1 and --ptype='privatefl', this algorithm is privatefl（usenix23）

 when --personal=1 and --ptype='pd-ldpfl', this algorithm is PD-LDPFL

+when --personal=1 and --ptype='pd-ldpfl++', this algorithm is PD-LDPFL++

 when --personal=1 and --ptype='fedper', this algorithm is Fedper